perry-mitchell/webdav-client/README.md

 Version 5 is under active development.
 Version 4 is in support mode, and will receive security and stability related bugfixes.
 Earlier versions are deprecated and will not receive updates.

+**Note:** Version 4 support will be dropped January 2025.
+Migrate to v5 as soon as possible.

 Version 5 upgrades the library to use ESM (ECMAScript Modules), and so your environment must fit one of the following formats to be able to use this library:

  * NodeJS project with `"type": "module"` in `package.json` (ESM mode)